-To be covered by workers’ compensation, your injuries must have happened at work or while performing work duties.
+Your injuries must have happened at work or while performing work duties to get covered by workers’ compensation.
 If you were at work when you were hurt, it does not matter whether you were doing something related to your job.
-It should still be covered.
+Whatever injury you sustained should still get covered.

-If you are worried that your employer or the insurance company providing workers comp will try to say your injuries don’t qualify, you should contact an experienced workers compensation lawyer in Union City right away.
+Suppose you’re worried that your employer or the insurance company providing workers compensation will try to say your injuries don’t qualify.
+In that case, you should contact an experienced workers’ compensation lawyer in Union City right away.

 - Were you employed at the time of the injury?

 - Did the injury happen while you were “on the job”?